 Which Android version is being used?

 While your potential customers may be using a specific version of Android, they may not know.
-Your app might be compatible with all of the above, but it might not work on some of them.
+Your app might be compatible with the above, but it might not work on some.
 So, how do you find out?

 You can also use a tool such as Android Device Manager to check which version of Android is installed on a device.